 Considering the facts contained in the market study, as well as the preceding factors, and comparing them with other projects with similar characteristics in other markets, we are able to establish absorption projections for the proposed subject development.
-It is our opinion that the proposed 39 LIHTC units at the subject site will reach a stabilized occupancy of 95% in approximately two months of opening.
-This absorption period is based on a conservative average monthly absorption rate of approximately 17 units per month.
+It is our opinion that the proposed 65 LIHTC units at the subject site will reach a stabilized occupancy of 95% within approximately four months of opening.
+This absorption period is based on a conservative average monthly absorption rate of approximately 15 units per month.